arayabrain/space-engineers-ai-spaceship-generator/pcgsepy/guis/assets/webapp_info.md

 Once you select a spacehsip, its properties are displayed in the table on the right.
 You can also download the currently selected spaceship as a `.zip` file by clicking the **Download** button.
 The compressed folder contains the files needed to load the spaceship in Space Engineers as a blueprint.
 Simply place the unzipped folder in `...\AppData\Roaming\SpaceEngineers\Blueprints\local` and load Space Engineers.
 In a scenario world, press `Ctrl+F10` to bring up the **Blueprints** window and you will see the spaceship listed among the local blueprints.

 ### Generating new spaceships
-TO generate new spaceships from the currently selected one, simply press the **Evolve from spaceship** button.
+To generate new spaceships from the currently selected one, simply press the **Evolve from spaceship** button.
 A progress bar will appear on the left during the generation and will disappear once the process is completed.
 The new spaceships are automatically added to the "Collection plot" at the end of the generation.

 ### Log
 All log messages are relayed here.
 As some operations may take some time to complete, progress messages are also reported.